Vauxhall Insignia Common Problems and Solutions

 Problem:

-This is a common problem on these vehicles, and is known for the power steering to give way, rendering the steering back to standard steering.
-This problem is well known to Vauxhall, and for some strange reason has not been subject to a recall.
+This is a common issue with these vehicles, as the power steering tends to fail, reverting to standard steering.
+This problem is well known to Vauxhall, and for some strange reason, it has not been subject to a recall.

 Solution:

-If you are experiencing this, call the Vauxhall dealer and they should fix the problem for you at no cost as it is a manufacturing fault.
+If you are experiencing this, contact the Vauxhall dealer, and they should resolve the issue for you at no charge as it is a manufacturing fault.

 Difficulty level